productteams/brightworkers/site/content/products1.md

     - image: /img/illustrations/meeting-space.svg
       text: >
         We believe that good wood should be kept beautiful.
-  heading: Our Services
+  heading: Our Products
   description: >
     Brightworkers products are shipped worldwide.
 main:
   heading: Maximum Beauty of Wood
   description: >
     We take great pride in using our skills to make boats look beautiful.
-Whether you want the reflecting shimmer of Ulta Gloss or the Matte finish so sought after by todays modern restaurants, we love making the tables something that last long and hold their beauty even through the rigors of heavy traffic use..
+We apply those same skills to make a small number of products for our clients, our sustaining members, and boat owners everywhere.
   image1:
     alt: A teak window replacement
     image: /img/products/teak.window.replacement.jpg